zaro0508/sandbox-provisioner/README.md

 ## Deployments
 We use [sceptre](https://sceptre.github.io/) and [cloudformation](https://aws.amazon.com/cloudformation/)
-to deploy resources onto an AWS account.
+templates to deploy resources onto an AWS account.

 ## Continuous Integration
 We have configured Travis to deploy cloudformation template updates.